 Not many of us are naturally blessed with a good rich loam soil that is ideal for growing all plants.
-Luckily, if you have a poor soil, it is reasonably easy to improve it, so that nearly all plants will thrive.
+Luckily, if you have poor soil, it is reasonably easy to improve it, so that nearly all plants will thrive.

 The two soil extremes are heavy clay and light, sandy soils.
 Both can be improved by adding lots of bulky organic matter to improve the structure and widen the range of plants that will thrive.

 Digging will help to improve the drainage of clay soils, but is unnecessary on loam or sandy soils.
 While you are digging, incorporate as much bulky organic matter as you are able.
 Your compost heap will provide well-rotted material created from vegetable peelings from the kitchen mixed with grass cuttings and other plant material such as fallen leaves, dead annual bedding plants and annual weeds.
 Alternatively, you can make leafmould from fallen tree and shrub leaves which will take a year or two to decompose to use.

 If you don’t have enough material from your garden compost for your needs, then you will need to buy in suitable materials.
 These include well-rotted manure, mushroom compost, composted bark, all-purpose compost or tree and shrub planting compost and soil conditioners.

 Also remember to dig in any compost from spent growing bags, patio pots and hanging baskets once they are finished.

 Improving heavy clay soil

-Clay soils are usually cold, wet and sticky for most of the year, but in dry weather they dry out and can turn into 'concrete', surface cracks appear or the surface cakes over.
-On the positive side, clay soils are inately fertile and hold a lot of moisture and plant food, which are not leached away by rain.
-A good clay soil will grow all plants well - a rubbish soil, will only grow rubbish plants!
+Clay soils are usually cold, wet and sticky for most of the year, but in dry weather, they dry out and can turn into 'concrete', surface cracks appear or the surface cakes over.
+On the positive side, clay soils are innately fertile and hold a lot of moisture and plant food, which are not leached away by rain.
+Good clay soil will grow all plants well - a rubbish soil will only grow rubbish plants!